Claire Dean

 Inca Trail: The Most Iconic Trek to Machu Picchu

 The Inca Trail to Machu Picchu is by far the most popular choice, and for very good reason.
 You will hike along the original Inca road and visit plenty of ruins along the way.
 This is a must for any Inca aficionado or history buff.
-However, the government implements restrictions to limit the amount of tourists allowed on the trail every day, which means the Inca Trail gets booked out way in advance.
-If you have your heart set on doing this hike to Machu Picchu, start looking at booking it up to six months in advance or you may miss out.
+However, the government implements restrictions.
+Which limits the tourists allowed on the trail every day.
+This means the Inca Trail gets booked out way in advance.
+If you have your heart set on doing this hike to Machu Picchu.
+We recommend booking it up to six months in advance or you may miss out.

 For those seeking a more adventurous route to Machu Picchu, the Inca Trail to Machu Picchu offers an unparalleled experience.
 Starting from Cusco, this iconic trail winds through the rugged Andes, traversing ancient paths once trodden by the Incas themselves.